ibtihel-berdane/edupay-repo/README.md

-# Student Tuition Management System
+# Student Tuition Management System  EduPay+

 A web application developed to simplify the management of student financial operations within educational institutions.
 The platform centralizes tuition fee tracking, online payment management, and scholarship (stipend) administration in a secure and user-friendly interface.